cool00geek/rclonebackup/README.md

 A simple python script to interface with rclone to provide an easy and synced backup solution to the target of your choice

+## No longer maintained

+It's a much better idea to use something better with more resilience and idiot-proofing to avoid data loss.
+Rclone ideally shouldn't be used as a primary cloud sync solution anyway, there are other better options for this (such as Insync for Onedrive and Google Drive).

 ## Features

 - Progress bar in notification